castillocarlosr/Prework-CodeChallenges/README.md

     unless the year is also evenly divisible by 400
 ```

-The console will ask "the user" to enter a year.
+-The console will ask "the user" to enter a year.
 Press enter when done.
-The console will display the year the user entered and whether it is a leap year or not.
+-The console will display the year the user entered and whether it is a leap year or not.

 #### Sample Input
-2000
+2008

 #### Sample Output
-The year 2000 is a leap year!
+The year 2008 is a leap year!

 ##### Screen capture of successful output.
 <!-- ![](ScreenShots/Capture2.PNG?raw=true) -->